 Another killer feature of Data Explorer is the ‘Merge’ option.
 Using this, one can merge or append from multiple sources.
 Also, you can build stunning visualization using Power View in Excel 2013.

-The main Data Explorer Help page has links to various how-to tutorials. you can refer them for your better understanding: It ranges from simple to more complex tutorial that goes step by step through importing data from multiple sources, joining tables on common columns and grouping, sorting and filtering results.
+The main Microsoft Power Query Help page has links to various how-to tutorials. you can refer to them for your better understanding: It ranges from simple to more complex tutorial that goes step by step through importing data from multiple sources, joining tables on common columns, and grouping, sorting, and filtering results.

-You can download it from here and start exploring its features right away.
-It is now called Microsoft Power Query for Excel.
+You can download Microsoft Power Query from here and start exploring its features right away.